vansh060504/CyberSecurity-Home-Lab/README.md

 ---

+# Technologies

+- VMware Workstation 17 Player
+- Kali Linux
+- Windows Server 2019
+- Metasploitable 2
+- Nmap
+- Metasploit Framework
+- Wireshark

+---

+# Repository Goals

+This repository was created to:

+- Document the design and implementation of a personal cybersecurity home lab.
+- Demonstrate practical cybersecurity skills through hands-on learning.
+- Showcase technical documentation and laboratory management.
+- Build a portfolio that reflects continuous learning and practical experience.
+- Serve as a foundation for future cybersecurity projects and advanced lab environments.

+---

 # Disclaimer

-This repository is intended solely for educational purposes.
+This repository is intended solely for educational and portfolio purposes.

-All practical exercises, vulnerability assessments, packet captures, and controlled exploitation activities documented in this repository were performed exclusively within an isolated VMware-based home lab using personally managed virtual machines and intentionally vulnerable systems.
+All practical exercises, vulnerability assessments, packet captures, reconnaissance, and controlled exploitation activities documented in this repository were performed exclusively within an isolated VMware-based home lab using personally managed virtual machines and intentionally vulnerable systems.

 No unauthorized testing was conducted against production environments, public systems, third-party infrastructure, or organizational assets.

+This repository does **not** contain:

+- Production logs
+- Internal IP addresses
+- Organizational assets
+- Client information
+- Confidential data
+- Proprietary configurations
+- Vulnerability assessment reports from production environments

-This repository does **not** contain confidential organizational information, internal IP addresses, production logs, proprietary configurations, or sensitive data.
-All documentation is based on a personal laboratory environment and is intended to demonstrate practical cybersecurity skills and responsible security practices.
+All examples, configurations, and documentation are based on a personal laboratory environment and are intended to demonstrate practical cybersecurity knowledge, responsible security practices, and continuous learning.

+---

+# License

+This project is licensed under the **MIT License**.

+See the **LICENSE** file for details.